zulfikharali650/mlproject/README.md

             }
         }
         ```
-    * This model is saved as pickle file in the artifacts folder
+    * Best model is then selected via R<sup>2</sup> values (i.e., Random Forest produced best result) and saved as pickle file in the artifacts folder

 4. Prediction Pipeline:
     * This pipeline converts given data into dataframe and has various functions to load pickle files and predict the final results in python.